Meet Mary and Joanne, who work within VMCH’s Pastoral Care and Affordable Housing teams.

 Another common challenge I see is family breakdown or loss and friendship conflict.
 Residents may be vulnerable and isolated if they do not have access to good family and friendship support.

-August 4-10 is Homelessness Week.
-What do you think can be done to address this issue?
+What do you think can be done to address the rising rates of homelessness?

 Joanne: It is important for us to be aware and educated around factors contributing to homelessness or being at risk of homelessness.
 Some of these can be mental health, addiction, social isolation, domestic violence or family breakdown.

-It is also important that people know what services and support is available, as well as organisations like VMCH looking at further ways we can reduce the rate of homelessness.
+It is also important that people know what services and support are available, as well as organisations like VMCH looking at further ways we can reduce the rate of homelessness.